Wertzui123/Rewards/README.md

 <br><code>© 2019 Wertzui123</code>

 # Credits
-The plugin was origanily written by Wertzui123
+The plugin was written by Wertzui123
 <br>
   <br>The icon was designed by @rrritschi and the chest in the logo is from freepik.com </code>
  <br>